Krypton-Suite/Standard-Toolkit/README.md

 =======

 ## Toolkit Example images
-Follow the links to see the different objects and layouts that this framework allows you to do: https://github.com/Krypton-Suite/Standard-Toolkit-Demos
+Follow the links to see the different objects and layouts that this framework allows you to do: [Toolkit Demos](https://github.com/Krypton-Suite/Standard-Toolkit-Demos)

 =======